 Don't let the other end touch anything until the next step.
 The other end of the negative (-) cable doesn't go to the dead battery.
-It goes to a heavy, unpainted metal engine part on the engine of the vehicle with the dead battery.
+It goes to a heavy, unpainted metal engine part or to a remote negative (-) terminal on the vehicle with the dead battery.

-9. Attach the cable at least 18 inches (45 cm) away from the dead battery, but not near engine parts that move.
-The electrical connection is just as good there, but the chance of sparks getting back to the battery is much less.
+9. Connect the other end of the negative (-) cable at least 18 inches (45 cm) away from the dead battery, but not near engine parts that move.
+The electrical connection is just as good there, and the chance of sparks getting back to the battery is much less.

 - 10. Now start the vehicle with the good battery and run the engine for a while. - 11.
-Try to start the vehicle with the dead battery.
+Try to start the vehicle that had the dead battery.
 If it won't start after a few tries, it probably needs service.